TritonDataCenter/triton-mockcloud/README.md

 # triton-mockcloud

 This repo provides tooling to create a "mockcloud" image.
-A VM using this image provisioned on the "admin" network in a dev/test Triton Data Center (TritonDC) can act as 1 or more mock servers.
-The goal is to provide sufficient mocking to load test TritonDC for many CNs.
+A VM using this image provisioned on the "admin" network in a dev/test Triton Data Center (TritonDC) can act as 1 or more mock CNs.
+The goal is to provide sufficient synthetic load to load test TritonDC for many CNs.

 ## Overview